 // // //

-For the subsequent delivery of PLAN 509 in 2019/20 and onward, I aim to re-animate the course syllabus and pedagogy with a turn toward: (1) elucidating the interconnectivities between cities and its implications for planning; (2) unpacking insightful case studies of urban transformation and transition from multiple world regions; and (3) interrogating the positionality of the planner in a globalizing world.
+For the subsequent delivery of PLAN 509 in 2019/20 and 2020/21, I aimed to re-animate the course syllabus and pedagogy with a turn toward: (1) elucidating the interconnectivities between cities and the implications for planning; (2) unpacking case studies of urban transformation and transition from multiple world regions; and (3) interrogating the positionality of the planner in a globalizing world.
 Please click here for further details, or view the “Course Overview” tab in the menu bar above.

 The content of this core course is shaped by the following questions:

 - How is the “urban” a distinctive mode of life?
 And why is the urban mode of life becoming more and more prevalent?

 - What are the emerging developmental models of urbanization and how are these models, in turn, effecting transitional shifts/changes (positively and negatively) to urbanism in our contemporary time?